arifhaidari/step_detection_data_science/how_to_run.md

 check if the both containers running: docker-compose ps

+wanted to stop the project:
+docker-compose down

+to interact with fastapi app using terminal: docker exec -it fastapi_app bash

+if you want to run test (while you are in the interactive mode with fastapi container): pytest test/test_data_loader.py and the same applies to all files in test directory if you want to ignore the warning: pytest -W ignore::FutureWarning test/test_data_loader.py

 seeing the tables in terminal: docker exec -it postgres_db psql -U db_temp_user -d step_detection_db SELECT \* FROM predictions;